 Information for responsible officers and employers

-This page is for responsible officers and employers and tells them how they should be preparing their organisations for revalidation.
+This page provides information for responsible officers and employers about revalidation.

 Revalidation will help to assure you, as an employer, that the doctors practising in your organisation are up to date and fit to practise.